 The Esquire Grill, which opened in 1999, is an attractive upscale restaurant/bar featuring dark wood and large windows looking out onto K Street.
 The large outdoor patio is a great place to people watch while enjoying lunch or dinner on a nice summer day or evening.

-The Esquire Grill is part of the Paragary Restaurant Group which includes: Paragary’s, Centro Cocina Mexicana, R 15, and Café Bernardo (at the Pavilions Shopping Center and on the R Street Corridor).
+The Esquire Grill is part of the Paragary Restaurant Group which includes: Paragary’s, Centro Cocina Mexicana, R 15, and Café Bernardo (Pavilions Shopping Center, R Street Corridor and Midtown Sacramento).

 Prior to retirement my office was located in the Esquire Building, making the Esquire Grill a convenient place to meet friends for a drink at the end of the day.